 Wellness Resources and Programs

-The Employee Assistance Program (EAP) offers online resources and tools, as well as monthly Webinars on various work-life issues, including stress management, team building and communication.
+The Employee Assistance Program (EAP) offers online resources and tools and monthly Webinars on various work-life issues, including stress management, team building and communication.
 This service is available for employees and household members.

-- To access the EAP's online resources, visit https://www.resourcesforliving.com (username: STET, password: STET).
+- To access the EAP's online resources, visit the Resources for Living Website (username: STET, password: STET).

 Health and Wellness Apps

 - A range of health and wellness apps are available here.